 Remote learning offers students a much greater degree of flexibility, allowing them the time and energy to pursue other interests.

 Of course, not all students love the flexibility—at least, not once the honeymoon period ends.
 Many students report that remote learning made them crave routine, the lack of structure to their day making it harder for them to fight the urge to procrastinate.
 However, other students report that working at their own pace benefits their academic performance, increasing their self-discipline and self-motivation skills.

 So, Is Hybrid Learning the Way Forward?

-From cloud-based contact center solutions to digital collaboration tools, the pandemic has revolutionized the workplace by introducing solutions to facilitate a productive hybrid workforce.
+From the usage of a business landline phone to digital collaboration tools, the pandemic has revolutionized the workplace by introducing solutions to facilitate a productive hybrid workforce.

 The education sector is following suit, investing in integrative and engaging online materials and conferencing software.
 Teachers are also undertaking online RPA certification to streamline online learning tasks like attendance management, class scheduling, and progress tracking in order to deliver a smooth learning experience for all.

 With 67% of colleges planning to preserve or extend their remote learning options, it seems likely that students will have more flexibility in how they choose to learn for the foreseeable future.

 - Infographic: 5 Instructional Strategies to Keep Students Engaged in Virtual Classrooms

 - 9 Lifesaving Remote Learning Tips for Students